Vedbar/DNA-seq_Genome_Assembly/README.md

 ---

-## License

-This guide is distributed under the MIT License.

----

 ## Contributing

 Contributions to improve this pipeline are welcome!
-Feel free to open issues or submit pull requests.